deadlydog/PowerShell.tiPS/ReadMe.md

 Set-TiPSConfiguration -AutomaticallyWritePowerShellTip Daily -AutomaticallyUpdateModule Weekly
 ```

 That's it!
+Use the `tips` command to show a tip in the terminal, or just wait for tiPS to automatically show you a new tip every day.

 The above commands are explained in more detail below.

 ### 💿 Installation